PosInformatique/PosInformatique.Testing.Databases/docs/WriteTest.md

-# Write unit tests to test the persistence layer
+# Write tests to test the persistence layer

-This section explain how to write the unit tests to test a persistence layer.
-The code samples used here can be found in the [PosInformatique.UnitTests.Databases.Samples](../samples/PosInformatique.UnitTests.Databases.Samples.sln) solution inside the `samples` directory of the repository.
+This section explain how to write the tests to test a persistence layer.
+The code samples used here can be found in the [PosInformatique.Testing.Databases.Samples](../samples/PosInformatique.Testing.Databases.Samples.sln) solution inside the `samples` directory of the repository.

 In this section we will test a repository called `CustomerRepository` inside a project called `DemoApp.DataAccessLayer`: